tukasa0001/TownOfHost/README-EN.md

 - Display of the normal victory screen for the special role.
 - Add additional settings.
 - etc.

-Please note that if a player without the mod gets a special role, it will only be displayed as Scientist/Engineer, so please explain the role before the game starts.

 ## Custom Settings Menu
 Pressing the Tab key in the standby lobby will change the room setting screen to a setting screen dedicated to Town Of Host.